rifset/prophetuneR/README.md

 # Description

-> This package provides convenient method to perform cross-validation
+> This package provides a convenient method to perform cross-validation testing
 > in parallel, also hyperparameter tuning via grid search using
 > parallelized cross-validation.